Putagán, Chile

-Putagán is one of the oldest Spanish settlements in the current Maule Region.
-Around 1580, the then Bishop of Santiago de Chile, Fray Diego de Medellín, created two missions south of the Maule river that remained under the jurisdiction of the Santiago bishops for more than 170 years.
+Putagán is considered one of the oldest Spanish settlements in what is now the Maule Region.
+Around 1580, the then Bishop of Santiago de Chile, Fray Diego de Medellín, created two missions south of the Maule River that remained under the jurisdiction of the Santiago bishops for more than 170 years.
 The missions were Cauquenes and Putagán.
 The parish of Putagán was transferred to Linares, after the latter's foundation and is now the main parish of Linares Diocese, "El Sagrario", based on the Cathedral church of the diocese.